Understanding the Feedstock with Valin

 Semiconductor

-The semiconductor industry continues to grow due to product demand, there is keen focus specifically around wafer production that the industry requires.
+The semiconductor industry continues to grow due to product demand, there is a keen focus specifically around wafer production that the industry requires.
 These valuable wafers must be washed very meticulously with highly purified water.
-Because the yield of these wafers is so important, most operators are focused on a filter’s life span.
+Because the yield of these wafers is so important, most operators are focused on a filter's life span.
 The concern centers around how often the filters need to be changed in order to maintain the purity goals for the water.
 If the filters have a short life or they are not being monitored properly, the yield suffers.

 For example, if a wafer plant is dependent on a certain percentage yield and the filters are ignored, that percentage may drop significantly.
-In the semiconductor industry, this drop could translate to millions of dollars.The stakes are raised even more in the semiconductor industry because of the nature of the process.
+In the semiconductor industry, this drop could translate to millions of dollars.
+The stakes are raised even more in the semiconductor industry because of the nature of the process.
 In other industries, the product may be able to be re-processed.

 This is not the case in semiconductor.
-If the water does not meet the very critical specifications necessary to rinse the wafers, the wafers must be disposed.
+If the water does not meet the very critical specifications necessary to rinse the wafers, the wafers must be disposed of.
 Operators have one chance to make sure the water is at an ultra-high purity level, and anything less can lead to a costly situation.
 This unique circumstance furthers the need for proper filtration at all times.

 Oil Refineries

 The same principles of filtration sizing apply to the oil and gas industry as well.
 In this case, it is not the water that is being filtered but the crude oil itself.
 The volatility of the crude oil (feedstock) is categorized by its origin.
 For example, crude oil from Canada is typically cleaner than that from the Middle East.
 When the crude oil is not as clean, more filtration is going to be needed, and the filtration system will need to be sized accordingly.
-Meaning, for cleaner crude oil, less capital can be spent on the filtration.
-If a refinery is always receiving their crude oil from an area that produces cleaner feedstock, a filtration system can be sized accordingly.
+Meaning, that for cleaner crude oil, less capital can be spent on filtration.
+If a refinery is always receiving its crude oil from an area that produces cleaner feedstock, a filtration system can be sized accordingly.

 However, if there are certain times where the crude oil comes from an area that has feedstock that is not as clean, this possibility needs to be accounted for in the filtration system.
 Otherwise, filters will need to be changed out earlier than anticipated, leading to more frequent downtime and less barrels produced than expected.